carpentries-incubator/reproducible-publications-quarto/episodes/09-github.md

 ----

-If the "Origin" field is blank then you'll need to add it from the terminal with command like this:
+If the "Origin" field is blank then you'll need to add it from the terminal with a couple of terminal commands like this:
 ```
 git remote add origin <paste your repository address here>
+git fetch --set-upstream origin main
 ```

 ## Push your local changes up to your repository Github.